Bullying Prevention Plan

 Our school currently implements or will implement the following bullying prevention and equity & inclusive education programs and activities that focus on developing healthy relationships and provide leadership opportunities for our students:

-- We will address stereotypes and identify the “isms” with all students in a clear and age-appropriate manner.
+- We will address stereotypes, identify and work to dismantle all forms of racism and oppression with students in a clear and age-appropriate manner.

-- We will invite classes to make/prepare videos, books or slideshows to share during virtual assemblies on the topics of equity, bullying and inclusive learning and play, and mental health.
-Classes will work together virtually to share ideas and prepare these videos, books or slideshows.
+- We will invite classes to make/prepare videos, posters, books or slideshows to share during assemblies on the topics of equity, inclusion, diversity, wellness, social justice, anti-bullying, inclusive learning and play, and mental health.

-- We will use I-Messages and the Zones of Regulation when problem-solving.
+- We will use I-Messages when problem-solving small conflicts.

-- Staff will participate in Anti-Oppression and Anti-Racism training.
+- Staff will participate in ongoing Anti-Oppression, Anti-Racism and Anti-Bias training.

 - We will continue to build relationships with community partners.